 Adding an object that can carry out certain specific methods to one of the graphLists can be an effective way to perform special tasks during a simulation.
 One advantage over replacing proc step() is that objects can automatically add themselves to, and remove themselves from, these lists.

 steprun() and continuerun()

-The step() procedure is called by the continuerun() and steprun() procedures. steprun() is which implements the action for the Single Step button of the RunControl.
-It ensures that all the plot lists are flushed so that any deferred graph updates are performed.

 '''

+The step() procedure is called by the continuerun() and steprun()

+procedures. steprun() is

 proc steprun() {

 step()

 flushPlot()

 }

 '''